 Thought to be built on approx. 5 levels (from the pyramid shaped hill at the top of the town all the way down to the harbour), the Castle is one of the largest in Greece and very well preserved.
 Its construction was actually completed by the Ottomans in the 15th Century and its picturesque location with stunning views across the Bay of Patras means it’s popular with tourists who visit, making it a good afternoon trip for your Nafpaktos itinerary.

 Where to stay in Nafpaktos

 There are a number of choices of accommodation.
-On this trip, Travel Bloggers Greece were hosted at the Hotel Nafpaktos and the Hotel Akti.
-I stayed in the Hotel Akti and my room was huge with a view of the sea and a four poster bed!
+On this trip I was hosted at the Hotel Akti and my room was huge with a view of the sea and a four poster bed.

 Don’t take my word for it though, check out other people’s views on the hotels:

-Hotel Nafpaktos kindly provided evening meals for us during our trip.
+Hotel Nafpaktos kindly provided evening meals during my trip.

-In conclusion, I’d say Nafpaktos is a wonderful weekend (or even slightly longer) getaway from Athens.
-It takes roughly 3 hours by KTEL bus, the long distance buses that leave from Athens (Kifissos stations), and costs approx. €30 one way (this includes the road and bridge toll).
+- I’d say Nafpaktos is a wonderful weekend (or even slightly longer) getaway from Athens.
+It takes roughly 3 hours by KTEL bus, the long distance buses that leave from Athens (Kifissos stations) and costs approx. €30 one way (this includes the road and bridge toll) at time of writing.